-As a natural instinct, your baby will close it’s mouth, turn away it’s heads and plain reject your tries to feed then when they have had enough to eat.
+As a natural instinct, your baby will close its mouth, turn away its head and plain reject your tries to feed them when they have had enough to eat.

 Remember to follow your instinct when it comes to feeding your child, not to mention follow a routine to ensure that your child never goes hungry.